Chapter 6: The cash flow statement

 If you remember when we talked about profits and the income statement, one of the most important things to understand was how they are calculated.

 Profits are calculated on the basis of accruals or matching.
-This means that a company’s revenues and the costs of generating them are matched against other and recorded when a transaction takes place.
+This means that a company’s revenues and the costs of generating them are matched against each other and recorded when a transaction takes place.
 This does not tell you when cash came in or went out of the business – the flow of cash or cash flow.
 They usually don’t happen at the same time.

 This means that for most companies, its profits will never be exactly the same as its cash flow.
 There are lots of reasons why this is the case but I’ll give you three quick examples now:

 1. Depreciation – this is an expense in the income statement which matches the cost of a tangible fixed asset against the revenues it produces.
 It reduces the amount of profit a company makes in a year.
 However, it is not a cash flow.
-The actual cash flow happened when the company bought the asset being depreciated which could have been a long time ago.
+The actual cash flow happened when the company bought the asset being depreciated in the first place which could have been a long time ago.

-2. Sales on credit – Customers are often given a period of time to pay for the good and services they buy from a company.
+2. Sales on credit – Customers are often given a period of time to pay for the goods and services they buy from a company.
 This sale will usually be booked in the income statement before the cash is received.

 3. Purchases on credit – Similarly companies may buy supplies on credit.
 These will be expensed in the income statement sometimes before the bill has been paid.
-Also, companies can pay for supplies in advance (a prepayment) which means that cash has flowed out of the company before the costs of supplies has been expensed in the income statement.
+Also, companies can pay for supplies in advance (a prepayment) which means that cash has flowed out of the company before the costs of supplies have been expensed in the income statement.

 The bottom line for companies and investors is that cash matters.
 It is needed to pay things like bills, wages, interest on borrowings and dividends to shareholders.
 Investors can use it to spot aggressive accounting by comparing profits with cash flows over a period of time.
 It therefore pays to spend some time looking at a company’s cash flows.

-Tesco’s cash flow statement
+Howden’s cash flow statement

 A cash flow statement is broken down into three main bits:

-• Net cash from investing – this looks at the cash flows from buying and selling assets, buying and selling businesses and any interest and dividends received.
+• Net cash flow from investing – this looks at the cash flows from buying and selling assets, buying and selling businesses and any interest and dividends received.

-• Net cash from financing – this looks at how a company raises money such as new share issues or new borrowings.
+• Net cash flow from financing – this looks at how a company raises money such as new share issues or new borrowings.
 It also looks at money spent on paying back loans or repurchasing shares as well as paying for the cost of loans (interest) and shareholder finance (dividends).

 These three sources of cash flow are then added together to calculate the change in a company’s cash balance over the year.
+This is shown at the bottom of the cash flow statement as the “net change in cash”

-Let’s look at each of them separately.
+Let’s look at each section of the cash flow separately.

-Net cash from operations
+Net cash flow from operations

 • Depreciation – add back